HistoricalChristianFaith/Writings-Database/Jerome/Letters/letter_035.md

 4\.
 Why did Abraham receive circumcision as a seal of his faith?
 (Rom. iv.
 11.)

 5\.
 Why was Isaac, a righteous man and dear God, allowed by God to become the dupe of Jacob?
 (Gen. xxvii.)
-Written at Rome 384 a.d.</i></p>
+Written at Rome 384 a.d.

+The below translation made by ChatGPT 3.5 from this <a href='https://catholiclibrary.org/library/view?docId=Fathers-OR/PL.022.html;chunk.id=00000293'>Latin text</a>.</i></p>

 [Missing]